 It is the tool developed by the CTO in conjunction with funding from the IDB to help strengthen the capacities of the governments of the Caribbean to assess the impact of tourism on their economies through accurate and timely provision of information.

 Countries collect data from the ED cards which are entered into the tool to generate various types of reports.

 A standardized and shared knowledge base on basic tourism statistics which will allow for more strategic and accurate analysis of the contribution of tourism in the economy.
 This will assist governments in their policy making efforts for the sector.

 Can CTO member countries use TSAFT?

-Please contact the Acting Director of Research & IT, Ryan Skeete at CTO.
-Call 246-427-5242 or email rskeete at caribtourism dot com.
+Please contact the Acting Director of Research & IT, Sean Smith.
+Call 246-427-5242 or email ssmith at caribtourism dot com.